-One episode of Ren and Stimpy saw Ren's cousin coming to visit, and he ends up be exactly like Stimpy.
+- One episode of The Ren & Stimpy Show saw Ren's cousin coming to visit, and he ends up be exactly like Stimpy.
 Unable to deal with the antics of both, Ren snaps, and with barely restrained fury, gleefully describes what he's going to do to them.

 Ren: Yooooooou!
 Both of yoooooou!
 Oh, what I'm gonna do to you...
 I'm so angry!
 First, I'm gonna tear your lips out.
 Yeah... that's what I'm gonna do.
 And then...
 I'm gonna...
 GOUGE your eyes out.
 Yeah... that's what I'm gonna do...
 Yeah, you scared, huh?
 Next...
 I'm gonna... tear your arms out of the socket.
 And you wanna know what else?
-I'm gonna hitcha... and you're gonna faaaaallll... and I'm gonna look down and I'm gonna laugh...
+I'm gonna hit ya... and you're gonna faaaaallll... and I'm gonna look down and I'm gonna laugh...
 But first...
 FIRST!!!...
 I gotta take a whiz!
 Don't you go anywhere.
+You stay right here.

-You are being held as a prisoner of the evil Dr. Nefarious.
+- The Dr. Nefarious example in modern philosophy, in regard to the mind/body theory, which posits the following: You are being held as a prisoner of the evil Dr. Nefarious.
 He comes to you and tells you that at 1:30, he will take you into his chamber and use his new torture device on you.
-He then goes on to tell you that at 1:26 he will take his memory machine and erase the memory of the conversation you just had with him; at 1:27 he will erase all of your memories; at 1:28 he will replace your memories with those of Ronald Regan.
+He then goes on to tell you that at 1:26 he will take his memory machine and erase the memory of the conversation you just had with him; at 1:27 he will erase all of your memories; at 1:28 he will replace your memories with those of Ronald Reagan.
 (The argument does not state whether or not Dr. Nefarious will restore your memory after that.)
 You will still be going to the torture chamber at 1:30, of course.

-Pick a Bond villain, any Bond villain. ...Except, of course, for Le Chiffre in the 2006 version of Casino Royale, who subverts the trope by saying, "You know, I never understood all these elaborate tortures," before doing something very nasty to Bond with an old chair and a knotted rope (a carpet beater in the original book).
+- Pick a Bond villain, any Bond villain. ...Except, of course, for Le Chiffre in Casino Royale (2006), who subverts the trope by saying, "You know, I never understood all these elaborate tortures," before doing something very nasty to Bond with an old chair and a knotted rope (a carpet beater in the original book).

 Live Action TV

-In one Aladdin episode, Mozenrath explains a death trap to Aladdin and Jasmine before he leaves to destroy Agrabah.
-Of course, Aladdin had asked for the explanation by saying "How can you destroy us and Agrabah at the same time?"
+- In one Aladdin: The Series episode, Mozenrath explains a death trap to Aladdin and Jasmine before he leaves to destroy Agrabah.
+Aladdin had asked for the explanation by saying "How can you destroy us and Agrabah at the same time?"

 Anime & Manga